 Aweber is a complete package.
 It is light on your pockets, has a friendly customer support team and gives you some nice options to manage your list, including a mobile phone app to manage your subscribers on the go.
 You can start a free 30-day trial before you decide to go with them.
 Click here to try them out for 30 days.

-Thesis Framework – The Tastes of India is running the Thesis theme Framework and the “Bake Store” child theme from BuyThesisSkins.com.
+Thesis Framework - The Tastes of India, was earlier running the Thesis theme Framework and the "Bake Store" child theme from BuyThesisSkins.com.

 While you can use any FREE or, Premium themes available online, we recommend using something that is robust, SEO friendly and loads fast.
 Google gives a lot of weightage to websites that load fast and the last thing you need is a theme that is not built right and consequently loads slow.